User guidePoliciesPolicy lifecycle

 Overview

-Policies in VerifyWise follow a defined lifecycle from initial creation through publication and eventual retirement.
-Understanding this lifecycle helps you manage policies effectively and ensures stakeholders always know which policies are active and authoritative.
+Policies in VerifyWise follow a defined lifecycle from creation through publication and eventual retirement.
+Understanding this lifecycle helps you manage policies well and makes sure stakeholders always know which policies are active.

-Each policy has a status that indicates where it is in the lifecycle.
-Moving policies through these stages creates a clear workflow for policy development, review, and maintenance.
+Each policy has a status showing where it sits in the lifecycle.
+Moving policies through these stages creates a clear workflow for development, review and maintenance.

 Policy status workflow